Kate Smith: World War II

+In 1944, Smith launched a campaign against the film Double Indemnity.
+James M. Cain recalled that "there was a little trouble caused by this fat girl, Kate Smith, who carried on a propaganda asking people to stay away from the picture.
+Her advertisement probably put a million dollars on its gross."

 Television

 Smith starred in two concurrent television programs in the early 1950s The Kate Smith Hour on NBC Television from 1950 through 1954, hosting until 1953 in the late afternoon hour of 4:00 pm ET.
 James Dean and Audrey Hepburn made early acting appearances on the show.
 Smith also starred in the weekly The Kate Smith Evening Hour which included a rare US TV appearance by Josephine Baker as well as the only major filmed footage of Hank Williams.
 Smith continued on the Mutual Broadcasting System, CBS, ABC, and NBC, presenting both music and talk shows on radio until 1960.

 From January 25 to July 18, 1960, Smith hosted The Kate Smith Show, a variety program on the CBS Television Monday evening schedule.
 On October 2, 1966, Smith performed on the British television show, Sunday Night at the London Palladium.

 Because of her popularity, her face was a common sight in print advertisements of the day.
 Over the years, she acted as a commercial spokeswoman for numerous companies such as Studebaker, Pullman, Diamond Crystal Salt, and Jell-O.